Joel Quenneville: St. Louis Blues

 Quenneville then moved to the St. Louis Blues franchise, becoming head coach midway through the next season after Mike Keenan was fired.
 He led St. Louis to seven straight playoff berths.
 His best season was in 1999–2000, when he led the Blues to a franchise-record 51 wins and their first Presidents' Trophy for the league's best regular season record.
 However, they were upset in the playoffs, losing to the San Jose Sharks in the first round.
 He won the Jack Adams Award as the best coach of the regular season.

-In Quenneville's 2004 season with the Blues, the team started poorly and late in the year was in danger of missing the playoffs for the first time in a quarter century.
-As a result, Quenneville was fired.
+In the 2003-04 season with the Blues, the team started poorly and late in the year was in danger of missing the playoffs for the first time in a quarter century.
+As a result, on February 24, 2004, Quenneville was fired and replaced by his assistant Mike Kitchen.
+Quenneville left as the all-time winningest coach in franchise history with 307 wins, a mark he still holds.

 Colorado Avalanche (2nd stint)

 Quenneville was hired as head coach by Avalanche in June 2004, before the 2004–05 NHL lockout resulted in the season's cancellation.
 In his first year with the Avalanche, he led the team to the playoffs and a first round upset of the Dallas Stars.
 On March 25, 2007, Quenneville coached his 750th career game.
 He became one of only seven currently active coaches to reach 750 games as of the 2006–07 season.
 Quenneville coached his 400th win on October 26, 2007, a 3–2 overtime game against the Calgary Flames.
-On May 9, 2008, the Avalanche announced that Quenneville was leaving the organization.
+On May 9, 2008, the Avalanche announced that Quenneville was leaving the organization in what was called a mutual parting of the ways.